-In order to upsert an item, at least two columns must be populated:
+In order to upsert a catalog item, at least two columns must be populated:

-- id: This is the item ID of the product you want to upsert.
-It's the unique identifier that we'll use to either create a new item, or update an existing one.
+- id: This is the ID of the catalog item you want to upsert.
+It's the unique identifier that we'll use to either create a new catalog item, or update an existing one.

-- type: The type identifier lets Evergage know what kind of item it is.
+- type: The type identifier lets Interaction Studio know what kind of catalog item it is.
 There are five possible choices, each represented by a single character: